Frequently Asked Questions

 -

-Savo is built with HIPAA-aligned security practices, including role-based access and secure data handling appropriate for community-based care delivery.
+Savo’s launched product will adhere to HIPAA-aligned security practices, including role-based access and secure data handling appropriate for community-based care delivery.